tlossen/remodel/README.md

 remodel (= redis model) is an ActiveRecord-like mapping layer which offers familiar syntax like `has_many`, `has_one` etc. to build your domain model in ruby.

+entities are serialized to json and stored as fields in a redis hash. using different hashes (called 'contexts' in remodel), you can easily separate data belonging to multiple users, for example.

 ## why redis?